dherault/serverless-offline/README.md

 --prefix                -p  Adds a prefix to every path, to send your requests to http://localhost:3000/[prefix]/[your_path] instead.
 Default: ''
 --reloadHandler             Reloads handler with each request.
---resourceRoutes            Turns on loading of your HTTP proxy settings from serverless.yml --useChildProcesses         [This option is deprecated] Run handlers in a child process.
---useDocker                 Run handlers in a docker container.
+--resourceRoutes            Turns on loading of your HTTP proxy settings from serverless.yml --useDocker                 Run handlers in a docker container.
 --useInProcess              Run handlers in the same process as 'serverless-offline'.
 --webSocketHardTimeout      Set WebSocket hard timeout in seconds to reproduce AWS limits (https://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html#apigateway-execution-service-websocket-limits-table).
 Default: 7200 (2 hours)